What is a Network? | Exploring Computer Networking Components

 1. Private

-Private individuals, companies, or organizations manage this structure.
-As a result, they use it to grant administrators access to specific services.
+Private individuals, companies, or organizations manage the computer network environment.
+After all, they use it to grant administrators access to certain services.

 1. Public